-Follow BLOCH's complete guide to knowing when you're ready to progress on to pointe
+Follow BLOCH's complete guide to knowing when you're ready to progress on to pointe.

 Dancing en pointe is the pinnacle of every ballet dancer’s journey.
 This classical technique is renowned as the most iconic and elegant element of ballet, enabling a dancer to appear light as a feather, and completely fluid and graceful.

-You need to be strong enough
+You need to be strong enough for pointe work

 If you break down the mechanics of pointe work, the source of power stems from the feet.
 Foot and ankle strength is a pinnacle pre-requisite for any dancer transitioning from soft shoes to a pointe pair.
 Proper foot articulation is the base for all dancing, and this is developed by taking regular ballet classes.
 Remember, all those tendus and relevés at the barre are a part of the curriculum for a reason!

-It's not just about the feet
+Going en pointe is not just about the feet

 While foot strength is key for determining whether or not you are pointe-ready, all the body's muscles must be suitably equipped.
 Not only does this include the calves, quadriceps and hamstrings, but also the arms and torso too.
 Plus, don't underestimate the power of core strength – it is the centre of your body's gravity.